-All about Bugs: This week we focus on bugs.
-In the classroom, we will use books, stories and language cards to learn all about different kinds of bugs, which bugs live on our property, and what life looks like for them.
-Classroom activities will include using collage to create bugs, learning the names of bugs through games with picture cards, and sorting activities such as sorting bugs that live in the dirt from bugs that don’t.
-Outside explorations will include digging in different areas of the property to discover bugs and making bug homes based on the kind of insects we find.
+All About Insects: This week we focus on insects.
+In the classroom, we will use books, songs, stories and language cards to learn all about different kinds of insects, including which insects live on our property and what life looks like for them.
+Classroom activities will include using collage to create insects, learning their names through games with picture cards, and sorting activities such as sorting insects that live in the dirt from ones that do not.
+Outside explorations will include digging in different areas of the property to discover insects and making insect homes based on the kind of insects we find.
 Each day we will focus on a different insect, taking the things we learn inside the classroom to the outside environment in our search and appreciation of these little creatures.

-All About Water: Children will learn all about what water is, its importance on the earth, the different forms water takes, how water changes depending on the temperature, and what kinds of things live in water.
-Classroom activities will include exploration of different land and water forms and what lives in them, and water explorations such as pouring and sponge squeezing and sorting objects based on whether they sink or float.
+All About Water: This week children will learn all about what water is, the importance it holds to the earth, the different forms water takes, how water changes depending on the temperature, and what kinds of things live in water.
+Classroom activities will include exploration of different land and water forms, what animals and insects live in them, and water explorations such as pouring, sponge squeezing and sorting objects based on whether they sink or float.
 Outside activities will include watering the vegetable garden, plants on our playground, and plants on the property, along with nature walks and discussions of which plants need more water and why.
 If our ponds are not dried up, we will explore their contents and discover what’s inside.
 We will learn about the water cycle and use our pond as a concrete, sensorial example of what happens to water in hot weather!